-Our series of elementary articles, “A Convenient Truth: Redefining Standard of Living”, to be made available in September 2019, gives an emphatically hopeful, sane answer to this question.
+Our series of elementary articles, “Stopping the Insanity: Economics for the Positive Anthropocene,” to be made available in September 2019, gives an emphatically hopeful, sane answer to this question.
 The source of the sanity to which we draw attention is an existing, but so far neglected, science of economics and economic restructuring, the legacy of a Canadian, Bernard Lonergan (1904-1984).

-The two articles posted below, by Dr. Terrance Quinn and Dr. Philip McShane, respectively, provide an introductory glimpse into how and why we have the capacity to initiate a democratic and sustainable management of our global economic well-being.
+The three articles posted below, by Dr. Terrance Quinn, Dr. Philip McShane and Dr. Bruce Anderson, respectively, provide an introductory glimpse into how and why we have the capacity to initiate a democratic and sustainable management of our global economic well-being.

 Global Economics: What's Our Next Move?1This article is a version of what previously appeared in the Tennessee Register, November 25, 2011, p.
 14. Edits were minor and non-substantive.